jldec/pub-theme-shower/README.md

 ### sample markdown
 - this sample is included in the [repo](example).
 - to see the rendered presentation run `pub` in the `example` directory
-- to generate static html output, use `pub -O`
+- to generate static html output in example/out, use `pub -O`
-- to serve static html output, use `pub -s .` in the `example/out` directory
+- to serve just the generated html, use `pub -S out`

 - The heading at the very top the file becomes the name of the presentation (e.g. in the nav menu)